python/mypy/docs/source/dynamic_typing.rst

 Dynamically typed code
 ======================

-As mentioned earlier, bodies of functions that don't have have any explicit types in their function annotation are dynamically typed (operations are checked at runtime).
+As mentioned earlier, bodies of functions that don't have any explicit types in their function annotation are dynamically typed (operations are checked at runtime).
 Code outside functions is statically typed by default, and types of variables are inferred.
 This